-In an effort to push customers into buying genuine Apple parts and preferring Apple Authorized Service over others, Apple has rolled out an update to iOS that brings with it a new “Parts and service history” section inside the Settings app.
-This section will give users a detailed look at the parts that may have been replaced on their iPhone along with the date when the service was performed.
+There’s a “Parts and service history” section inside the Settings app that gives users a detailed look at the parts that may have been replaced on their iPhone along with the date when the service was performed. iOS can tell you what part of your iPhone has been replaced by scanning your iPhone for any recent repair information.

-Starting with iOS 15.2, Apple will be able to tell you what part of your iPhone has been replaced by scanning your iPhone for any recent repair information.
-Depending on the iPhone model you own, you may see if your device has a replaced battery, display, or camera and whether any of the parts that were replaced were original Apple parts.
+Depending on your iPhone’s model and repair history, you may see if your device has a replaced battery, display, rear camera, TrueDepth camera, or rear system and whether any of the parts that were replaced were original Apple parts.

 If you replaced any of the aforementioned parts with a replacement directly from Apple, you should see the “Genuine Apple Part” label adjacent to the part name inside the ‘Parts and Service History’ section.
 In case, non-genuine parts or tools were used during a repair, you should see “Unknown Part” followed by an error sign.